chimera-linux/chimera-linux.github.io/faq.md

 diverged a lot.
 Additionally, I am also a Void Linux developer, so it has influenced the distro in some ways.
 However, it is also an explicit goal not to repeat Void's mistakes.

+### What is your relation to ChimeraOS?

+There is none.
+ChimeraOS renamed from GamerOS about a month after public development was started.
+This is simply an unfortunate coincidence.

 ### Something is missing here.